 This conference, produced by Next Step, provides teens and young adults living with metabolic/genetic conditions an opportunity to come together for four days of fun and adventure.
 Details are here.

 An exciting, three-day, summer event designed especially for teenagers (ages 13-18 years) with PKU or other metabolic conditions.
-The program is offered through the Metabolism program at Children’s Hospital Boston, and is designed to help teens build a supportive social network, try new and challenging activities, build resiliency and self-confidence, and build skills for independent health managment.
+The program is offered through the Metabolism program at Boston Children’s Hospital, and is designed to help teens build a supportive social network, try new and challenging activities, build resiliency and self-confidence, and build skills for independent health managment.